Bayt Nuba: Ottoman era

-The village does not appear in 16th century tax records.
+The village does not appear in 16th-century tax records.

 Part of medieval church discovered by Clermont-Ganneau, and destroyed in 1967.

-The waqf custodian of the mosque in Bayt Nuba (and 'Allar) in 1810 was appointed by the Ottoman imperial authorities, and hailed from the Jerusalem family of notables, the Dajanis.
+The waqf custodian of the mosque in Bayt Nuba (and 'Allar) in 1810 was appointed by the Ottoman imperial authorities and hailed from a Jerusalemite family of notables, the House of Dajani.

 Edward Robinson and Eli Smith visited Beit Nubah in 1838 and 1852, and identified it as the Nobe mentioned by Jerome and considered by some of their contemporaries to be Bethannaba.
 Victor Guérin noted in 1863 the presence of a small mosque in the village named Djama Sidi Ahmed et-Tarfinù.
 At his time, Beit-Nouba was made up of about 400 inhabitants whose homes were constructed on a hill between two valleys.
 In large, modern buildings in the village could be seen traces of more ancient building materials incorporated therein and there are some ancient cisterns as well.

-Socin found from an official Ottoman village list from about 1870 that Bet Nuba had 23 houses and a population of 97, though the population count included men, only.
+Albert Socin found from an official Ottoman village list from about 1870 that Bet Nuba had 23 houses and a population of 97, though the population count included only men.
 Hartmann found that Bet Nuba had 20 houses.

 In 1873, Charles Simon Clermont-Ganneau discovered the remains of a large medieval church in the village.
 In 1883, the PEF's Survey of Western Palestine described Bayt Nuba as a "good-sized village on flat ground".

-In 1896 the population of Bet Nuba was estimated to be about 723 persons.
+In 1896, the population of Bet Nuba was estimated at about 723 persons.
 Some residents of the village had origins in Transjordan.

 British Mandate era

-In the 1922 census of Palestine, conducted by the British Mandate authorities, Bayt Nuba had a population of 839 inhabitants, all Muslims.
+In the 1922 census of Palestine, conducted by the British Mandate authorities, Bayt Nuba had a population of 839, all Muslim.
 This had increased in the 1931 census to 944, still all Muslim, in 226 houses.

-In the 1945 statistics the population of Beit Nuba and Ajanjul was 1,240, all Muslims, while the total land area was 11,401 dunams, according to an official land and population survey.
-Of this, 1,002 dunams were allocated for plantations and irrigable land, 6,997 for cereals, while 74 dunams were classified as built-up areas.
+In Village Statistics, 1945 the population of Beit Nuba and Ajanjul was 1,240, all Muslims, while the total land area was 11,401 dunams, according to an official land and population survey. of which 1002 dunams were allocated for plantations and irrigable land and 6997 for cereals. while 74 dunams were classified as built-up areas.